DatGamerboi101/Minecraft-Behind-CG-NAT/README.md

 But if you're looking for a completely self hosted and open source solution,  check out [installation-with-docker](https://github.com/DatGamerboi101/Minecraft-Behind-CG-NAT?tab=readme-ov-file#installation-with-docker).

-## How to bypass CG-NAT
+# Bypass CG-NAT (Open Source)

 To bypass CG-NAT you'll Need a Minecraft server and a VPS with a public IP and docker on both servers.
-You can use any VPS provider like [Linode](https://www.linode.com/) or Hetzner.
+You can use any VPS provider like [Linode](https://www.linode.com/), Hostinger or Hetzner.

 To get it working we need to use [rathole](https://github.com/rapiz1/rathole) which is a open source project for self hosted tunnel.
 But the official docker image only supports ``amd64`` so we need a fork of it by [archef2000](https://hub.docker.com/r/archef2000/rathole) which supports ``arm64`` (For arm based systems)

 # Installation with docker

 Make sure both ``docker`` and ``docker-compose`` commands work before continuing.
-With the help of [archef2000's](https://hub.docker.com/r/archef2000/rathole) fork and docker-compose it can be easily deployed.
+With the help of [archef2000's](https://hub.docker.com/r/archef2000/rathole) fork and docker-compose it can easily be deployed.

 >[!caution]
 >**Never** share or use simple tokens in `SERVICE_TOKEN_X=TOKEN_HERE` .
 It might be subjected to a brute force attack and risk compromising the tunnel.

 You can find ``docker-compose`` examples below for both ``client`` and ``server``